 Plagiarism or cheating in any form is unacceptable and will be dealt with according to the university's academic integrity policy.
 Please acquaint yourself with the policy as set forth in the student handbook.
 Note that plagiarism or cheating will AT LEAST result in failure on the assignment.

-Your overall course grade will be determined using the university scale
+Your overall course grade will be determined using the university scale Grade will be assigned on the following basis:

 Two exams 50%

 Group project 25%

 10 Quizzes 10%

 Chapter Outlines 15%

 Course Schedule